teeho88/agent-bridge/README.md

 # Agent Bridge

 Agent Bridge is a local-first memory, context, and orchestration layer for coding agents.
-It lets Claude, Codex, Antigravity, and other providers work on the same project without repeatedly loading the full conversation or losing task state during handoffs.
+It lets Claude Code, Codex, Antigravity (`agy`), and other providers work on the same project without repeatedly loading the full conversation or losing task state during handoffs.

 The tool runs locally, stores project state in `.agent-memory/`, and exposes both a CLI and a local web dashboard.

 ## What it provides

-- Persistent tasks, decisions, memories, handoffs, reviews, and run history.
+- Persistent tasks, subtasks, assignments, decisions, memories, handoffs, reviews, and run history.
-- Token-budgeted context compilation for different coding agents.
+- Token-budgeted context compilation per agent, with prompt packs and a cacheable prompt prefix.
+- Token-saving instrumentation: compiled-context trends, baseline savings, and provider cache reports.
-- Claude Code hooks and Codex lifecycle integration.
+- Claude Code, Codex, and Antigravity (`agy`) lifecycle hook integration.
-- A repository knowledge graph and concise per-file briefs.
+- A repository knowledge graph with concise per-file briefs and automatic brief refresh (`graph brief-auto`).
-- Registered agents with provider, model, reasoning level, and capabilities.
+- Registered agents with provider, model, reasoning level, and capabilities, plus a curated default-agent preset list and live model discovery from installed provider CLIs.
-- Leader-driven orchestration with implementation, review, adjudication, and reporting phases.
+- Leader-driven orchestration with plan, implement, review, adjudication, and reporting phases.
+- Per-task file leases so parallel agents do not edit the same file.
-- A local dashboard for tasks, agents, runs, approvals, memory, and orchestration.
+- A local dashboard (Work Board, Orchestrator, Task, Knowledge, Context, Graph, Handoff, Tools).
 - UTF-8-safe input paths and secret redaction before logs or memories are stored.

 ## Requirements